Mexican Federal Highway 2

 Federal Highway 2 (Carretera Federal 2, Fed.
-2) is a free part of the Mexican federal highway corridors (los corredores carreteros federales) that runs along the U.S. border.
+2) is a toll-free part of the Mexican federal highway corridors (los corredores carreteros federales) that runs along the U.S. border.
 The highway is in two separate improved segments, starting in the west at Tijuana, Baja California, on the Pacific coast and ending in the east in Matamoros, Tamaulipas, on the Gulf of Mexico.
 Fed.
 2 passes through the border states of Baja California, Sonora, Chihuahua, Coahuila, Nuevo Leon and Tamaulipas.
 It has a total length of 1987 km; 1343 km in the west and 644 km in the east.

 Fed.
 2 has a connection to all official ports of entry into the United States, with the exception of the international bridge between Ojinaga, Chihuahua, and Presidio, Texas, which is between the two highway segments.
 These ports of entry allow road access to the four border states of the United States: California, Arizona, New Mexico, and Texas.
 As a result, customs inspection stations are common along some stretches of the highway.

 Both segments of Fed.
 2 are located entirely within the "Hassle Free Zone", which is the zone where a temporary import permit is not required for foreign vehicles.
 Tourist cards are only required to be obtained by tourists traveling on Fed.
 2 between Sonoyta, Sonora, and Cananea, Sonora.
 The rest of Fed.
 2 can be traveled without obtaining a tourist card as long as the stay does not last longer than 72 consecutive hours.